-The Russian, as we will refer to him for privacy reasons, warmly greeted us and stood to introduce us to his visitor, his grandmother.
+The Russian, as we will refer to him for privacy reasons, warmly greeted us and stood to introduce us to his visitor, his sweet grandmother.
 I shook her hand with my two hands and smiled.
-The Russian told me about how much Sean values his relationship with me, describing how hard he works to get phone calls.
+Once we sat down, the Russian told me about how much Sean values his relationship with me, describing how hard he works to get phone calls.
 He went on to briefly tell the Parable of the Pearl and likened Sean to the merchant with me being the pearl; saying Sean does everything he can for our relationship and in his life I am the consistent goal, the most precious.
 Although I am very aware of this, it was nice to hear from an outside observer.

 For those unfamiliar with The Parable of the Pearl as I was, it is this:

 Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls: Who, when he had found one pearl of great price, went and sold all that he had, and bought it.